awsdocs/aws-amplify-console-user-guide/doc_source/access-control.md

 **To set passwords on feature branches**

-**Note**
-For SSR applications, you need to trigger a deployment of your branch after enabling access control for the changes to be applied.

 1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. Choose the app you want to set feature branch passwords on\.